aws-samples/automated-llm-insight-discovery-framework/docs/AWS_Cloud9_Quicksight_Setup_Manual.md

 ![Quicksight Setting for secret](quicksight_setting.png "How to set the secrets in Quicksight")

 - Change the options to enable VpcConnection and DataSource
 Open file `.projenrc.py` and modify the option for `create_quicksight_vpc_rds_datasource` to `True`.
-In Cloud9 settings, you need to remove the “.*” in the Hidden File Pattern to view the file `.projenrc.py` in Cloud9 file tree.
+In Cloud9 settings, you need to show hidden files to view the file `.projenrc.py` in Cloud9 file tree.

 ![Cloud9 Settings for hidden files](Cloud9_reveal_hidden_files_settings.png "How to reveal the hidden files in Cloud9")